 The composition of an ecosystem’s 'orchestra' varies across regions, with different stakeholders, resources, and governance structures influencing how circularity is enacted.
 What harmonizes in one setting may create discord in another, as local regulations, industrial capabilities, material flows, and cultural perceptions shape how businesses, academia, policymakers, and consumers interact.
 Just as a symphony is adapted to its venue, audience and individual players, circular ecosystems require place-sensitive orchestration, where the role of the maestra(o) is not only to align efforts but to attune to local dynamics, bridging global circular principles with regional realities to create regenerative and context-specific solutions.

-This is an opportunity to engage with leading academics and practitioners in circular ecosystems, shaping the future of the conversation on inter-organizational relationships for circular economy.
+This is an opportunity to engage with leading academics and practitioners in circular ecosystems, who shall discuss three different themes within the hour and a half, to give participants opportunity to shape the future of the conversation on inter-organizational relationships for circular economy.
 Together, we aim to co-create pathways for advancing circular ecosystems in different contexts.

 We look forward to your participation and contributions to this timely discussion.